Luminis-Gaming/Luminisbot/DOCKER_SETUP.md

 ## 📋 Health Checks

-The setup includes health checks for both services:
+The setup includes health checks for the database service:

 - **PostgreSQL**: Checks database connectivity
-- **Bot**: Checks Flask keep-alive endpoint (http://localhost:10000)

-You can check health status with:
+You can check service status with:
 ```bash
 docker-compose ps
 ```